The Inga genus is a group of tropical shrubs and trees, with nitrogen-fixing roots,

 (strongly acidic to slightly alkaline).
 Performs better with moderate organic content.
 Some varieties Use a 0-10-0 ratio fish emulsion-based fertilizer applied monthly to provide potassium.
 Mix 2-3 tablespoons of magnesium sulfate in water, and pour around the drip line of the tree every month, to supply magnesium.
-The tree has low salt tolerance.
+This tree has a low salt tolerance.

 Mulch: To retain soil moisture.